Sdub76/unraid-recovery-toolkit/README.md

 - **sonarr_deleted.py** — export Sonarr-deleted items for a date range; with `--redownload` re-request only **missing** episodes.
 - **radarr_deleted.py** — export Radarr-deleted items for a date range; with `--redownload` re-request only **missing** movies.

+> **Note**: All output files are automatically created in the `out/` subdirectory to keep the repository clean.
+The `.gitignore` file excludes all generated content.

 ## Setup

 ### 0) Create & activate a Python virtual environment (venv)